 The Paul Hunter trophy was back in his arms as O'Sullivan won the Masters for a record seventh time at Alexandra Palace in 2017, beating Joe Perry 10-7 in the final.

+Already this year, he made his 1000th century at the Players Championship and he's returned to world No 1.
 Now Ronnie is back in Sheffield and ready to begin his quest for a sixth Crucible crown.
-Can he do it at the age of 41?
+Will he do it at the age of 43?
 This would surely be his greatest achievement in the sport.

-For those on the move, we will have the World Snooker Championship covered on Sky Sports News HQ and via our website skysports.com/more-sports, our app for mobile devices and iPad or our Twitter account @skysportspool for latest news and reports.
+For those on the move, we will have the World Snooker Championship covered via our website skysports.com/more-sports, our app for mobile devices and iPad or our Twitter account @skysportspool for latest news and reports.